eccelerators/SimStm/README.rst

 | ``const`` ``RESUME_ON_VERIFY_ERROR 1``
 | ``const`` ``EXIT_ON_VERIFY_ERROR 0``

-Sets the global resume behavior for verify instructions.
+The ``resume`` instruction sets the global resume behavior for verify instructions.
 On a verify mismatch, the simulation stops with severity failure if the global resume is set to 0; otherwise, it continues and reports an error.